gazebosim/docs/roadmap.md

 4. Sonar, force-torque, wide-angle camera sensors.
 5. GUI tools for visualization of collision entities and inertia.
 6. Additional graphical tools for model and world creation and editing.
+7. GUI tool to insert models from online sources and local directories.
 7. Cloud-hosted simulation.
 8. Battery model based on vehicle payload.